ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ###### Note: the certification does not have a validation date and has a 50% correction for approvement.

-There is a set tasks that are inherent to the scope of IT operations, and that should be addressed with high priority:
+There is a set of tasks that are inherent to the scope of IT operations, and that should be addressed with high priority:

 - **Information Management**
 - **IT Services Monitoring**